leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 +++
 Type = "post"
-categories = ["Product"]
-date = 2020-03-19T23:00:00Z
+categories = ["Route Optimization"] date = 2020-03-19T23:00:00Z
 description = "Field service management (FSM) software is a digital solution that automates the process of operating service teams in the field.
-It provides managers with relevant data to plan, organize, track, and optimize technicians’ activities to maximize their effectiveness and productivity." image = "/blog/uploads/blue-and-yellow-graph-on-stock-market-monitor-159888.jpg" tags = ["route optimization", "field service management software", "field service management", "field service"] title = "How Do You Successfully Manage Your Field Service Using Software?" type = "post"
+It provides managers with relevant data to plan, organize, track, and optimize technicians’ activities to maximize their effectiveness and productivity." image = "/blog/uploads/blue-and-yellow-graph-on-stock-market-monitor-159888.jpg" tags = ["Route Optimization", "Field Service Operations", "Field Service Management Software", "Field Service Management"] title = "How Do You Successfully Manage Your Field Service Using Software?" type = "post"